Passport Photo AI Passport Photo AI

 Frequently asked questions

 35×45 mm, with the head 29–34 mm from chin to crown — identical to the UK passport specification.
+The card itself is no longer issued, but this spec applies if you have a BRP-era photo on file.

 Are BRP cards still being issued? +